converged-computing/operator-experiments/google/indexed-job-timing/README.md

 ## Things to Look at

-- First creation with container pulls vs not
+- First creation with container pulls vs not (not done yet, requires deleting cluster each time)
-- Creation times for each over time
+- Creation times for each over time (this is what we are currently looking at)
 - Overall variability
 - Time to go from False to True for each status